You can crush your college interview - we promise.

 College interviews should be exciting!
 Each one is a window into worlds of possibilities, offering tantalizing views of a new life in a new school in a new town.

-That’s the good news.
-The slightly less good news is that interviews can also be nerve wracking and answering interview questions on the fly can be tough.
+However, college admissions interviews can also be nerve-wracking.
+Answering interview questions on the fly, even common questions, can be tough.
 After all, you only get one opportunity to make a first impression, so you’ll want to get it right.

 Thankfully, we’re here to help.
 Here are 20 common college interview questions to get ready for, so you can walk in (or log on) confident, and ready to answer any and all curveballs that come your way.